 Why is she hiding things from me?
 Why won’t he cooperate?

 Dementia causes fear, embarrassment and frustration.
-Imagine walking to the parking lot and not remembering which car you drove … imagine meeting someone on the street who seems to know you but you have no idea who they are.
+Imagine walking to the parking lot and not remembering what your car looks like… imagine meeting someone on the street who seems to know you but you have no idea who they are.
 Wouldn’t you begin to withdraw?
 Wouldn’t you be afraid?

 If we understand the emotions caused by dementia, and the skills that are not lost, we will be able to provide more empathetic and effective support to our loved ones.